-Keepsake Organization Part III: Family Memory Boxes
+Keepsake Organization Part III: DIY Family Memory Boxes

 Last on my list for organization projects to kick off 2024 (along with family yearbooks and file boxes for each child) was finding a good storage place for some of our most special family keepsakes.
 Our wedding memorabilia, mementos from our dating and newlywed years, and our family’s small keepsakes and loose photos all needed a home, and this set of archival storage boxes is perfect!